José María Michavila: Education

 Before entering the public eye, he studied two majors in the Complutense University of Madrid.
 In 1984 he attained a degree in Law summa cum laude, and in 1985 graduated in Contemporary History.

 In 1987 he was awarded a doctorate summa cum laude in Administrative-Economic Law after presenting a thesis about the control exercised by the Bank of Spain over the financial system.

 He passed public examinations to become full professor of Administrative law at the UComplutense University of Madrid in 1991.

 He received four fellowships.
 The first from the British Council in 1989, then in that same year the Japanese Government also granted him another one.
 Then in 1993 he received a fellowship from the French Government and in 1994 from the United States.

 He carried out postgraduate studies at the universities of Harvard and the London School of Economics (LSE).

 Professional career

 Aligned to the UCD youth he was a founding member of the “Asociación Liberal 1812” (Liberal Association 1812).

 In 1985 he became a professor in Administrative law in Complutense University.
 From 1988 he practised as a Lawyer for the Council of State in the Economy and Taxation section.

 During the time when he was General Secretary he contributed to create the Real Colegio Complutense at Harvard University and the Summer Programs at El Escorial.

-In 1992 he contributed with other professionals of the Spanish Financial world the Instituto de Estudios Bursátiles (IEB) of which he was its first secretary.
+In 1992 he contributed with other professionals of the Spanish Financial world the Instituto Estudios Bursátiles (IEB) of which he was its first secretary.